myst729/myst729.github.io/posts/2019/on-merging-pull-requests/index.md

 <img src="images/04-rebase-2-cleaned.jpg" width="750" />

 You may want to argue that all the details are just hidden, not lost since they could be found on GitHub.
 As of the merged PRs, true.
 But that’s not reliable, you’ll get it once you have migrated repositories to another platform.
-Even forking a repository on GitHub could make the hidden details untraceable.
+Even forking a repository on GitHub could make the hidden details untraceable, in a way.

 The only reliable approach is, to retain all the details in a closed cycle within the git repository.
 That being said, GitHub (or GitLab, BitBucket, etc.) is, and should be, just an opt-in.
 How could that happen?